kwant-project/kwant/doc/source/tutorial/tutorial1.rst

 Observe that we just accessed `~kwant.builder.Builder` by the name ``kwant.Builder``.
-We could have just as well written ``kwant.builder.Builder`` instead.  kwant consists of a number of sub-packages that are all covered in the :doc:`reference documentation
+We could have just as well written ``kwant.builder.Builder`` instead.
+Kwant consists of a number of sub-packages that are all covered in the :doc:`reference documentation
 <../reference/index>`.
 For convenience, some of the most widely-used members
 of the sub-packages are also accessible directly through the top-level `kwant`